mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Different  approaches are needed depending on if the activity and context of that activity is already  established an on-going or if it is a new venture created by researchers / participants.

+Issues of intervention lead to questions of mutuality.

 #### Principle: Mutuality - LINKED TO THE ABOVE POINT TOO

 One principle of DBR advanced by many researchers is that that research participants also influence the ongoing design of the research [@barab_critical_2004; @cobb_design_2003; @downing-wilson_design_2011].
 However in application this not a key part of all definitions [@easterday_design-based_2014].
 Thus Cole critiques (CHECK) [@cole_design-based_2016].
 In addition, lack of adaptability and mutuality in terms of taking on board the suggested adaptations of learners.